networknt/json-schema-validator/doc/upgrading.md

 ### 1.4.1

+#### Schema Validators Config

 The `SchemaValidatorsConfig` constructor has been deprecated.
-Use the `SchemaValidators.builder` to create an instance instead.
+Use the `SchemaValidators.builder` to create an instance instead. `SchemaValidatorConfig` instances are intended to be immutable in future and those created by the builder will throw `UnsupportedOperationException` when setters are called.

 Note that there are differences in defaults from the builder vs the constructor.